 Equipment for the Stimson Technique

-5- to 15-pound weights (commercial weights or bags of IV fluids) and materials (eg, stockinette, padded wrist restraint, or commercial device) to hang the weights from the patient’s wrist
+2.27- to 6.8-kg weights (commercial weights or bags of IV fluids) and materials (eg, stockinette, padded wrist restraint, or commercial device) to hang the weights from the patient’s wrist

 A strap, sheet, or other means of restraint to keep the patient from slipping off the stretcher